surifirstpin/Acubi_documentation/Version.5/Organise_Content_new.md

 <center><h1>Organize Content</h1></center>

-This section describes how to edit existing reports and dashboard.
+This section describes how to edit existing reports and dashboards.
 Acubi allows user in editing and managing access level, allows  users to make necessary changes to the content such as;

   -  Editing Reports and Dashboards.
    -  Specifying which users and groups as authority to access the data.
    -  Renaming, and Deleting.
    - Assigning Thumbnails( Only Admin has access to upload a thumbnail).
    -  Set Report and Dashboard to Home page.